SPANISH WINE, GOURMET CUISINE AND CULTURAL EXPERIENCE

 - A wonderful addition to our experiences is a chartered boat ride in a Galician estuary, “ria” in Spanish,for a visit to a floating barge called a “batea” from which mussels, oysters and “vieras” (scallops) are harvested.
 Afterwards we will have lunch at Yayo Daporta in Cambados whose chef was the youngest chef to win a Michelin star and was also featured on Spain’s version of Top Chef.

 - We will travel through the picturesque valley of the river Sil to Carracedelo in Bierzo where we will enjoy a tasting of wines from the vineyards of Casar de Burbia and afterwards, we will visit their extraordinary, hillside vineyards along “The Way of the Cross”.
 These wines have received notable reviews from The Wine Advocate; The Wine Spectator and the prestigious Penin Guide of Spain.

-On the final leg of our journey, it was sometimes the case that we arrived too early in the day for all of the rooms to be ready for us at the hotel in Madrid.
-I have added a stop in Segovia as we travel south from La Seca to preclude that happening.
-In this lovely city you will be able to see a 2000 year old Roman aqueduct that is still in use today; and walk through what Frommer’s Guide has called the “…most spectacular Alcazar on the Iberian Peninsula..”
+- On the final leg of our journey, it was sometimes the case that we arrived too early in the day for all of the rooms to be ready for us at the hotel in Madrid.
+I have added a short stop for lunch in Segovia as we travel south from La Seca to preclude that happening.
+In this lovely city you will be able to see a 2000 year old Roman aqueduct that is still in use today.

 THE TOUR IS DESIGNED FOR 20-24 PEOPLE